llm-operator/docs/docs/source/playground.rst

 * Username: ``admin@example.com``
 * Password: ``password``

-The output of ``llmo auth api-keys create`` contains the secret of the created API key.
+The output of ``llma auth api-keys create`` contains the secret of the created API key.
 Please save the value in the environment variable to use that in the following step:

 .. code-block:: console

-     export LLMARINER_TOKEN=<Secret obtained from llmo auth api-keys create>
+     export LLMARINER_TOKEN=<Secret obtained from llma auth api-keys create>

 Step 6: Interact with the LLM Service